 How long have you been in business?

-I have been providing design services professionally as a full-time freelancer for over 12 years
+I have been providing design services professionally as a full-time freelancer for 16 years.

 Do you have an office space, or are you home-based?

 I maintain a formal office space in my home… so both!
 Seriously though, I am always on time to work and the lower overhead helps me maintain competitive pricing, both of which benefit you.

 My husband and I both work from home in our own offices.
 Separate is better when it comes to music and work.

 I also have other freelancers I partner with for jobs when needed.
 So, if we need to pull in a writer, programmer, or other marketing person, I have you covered.